meee-low/py_flags/README.md

 ## Dependencies

-Only default library, but I used mypy and other tools for debugging.
+Only built-in libraries, but I used mypy, flake8 and other tools for debugging and linting.

 Requires python 3.10+ (structural pattern matching; typing)